OSVVM/OSVVM-Scripts/README.rst

    - If false, sets variables AnalyzeErrorStopCount and SimulateErrorStopCount to previous value
    - If not specified, true is the default.
    - Initialized to false (so simulations run faster)
-- GetDebugMode
+- GetInteractiveMode
-   - Returns the state of DebugMode.
+   - Returns the state of InteractiveMode.

 The values for a commands ``options`` value are typically simulator dependent.